-It’s ironic that the thing I feared the most turned out to be my most striking feature that I have come to love.
+It’s ironic that the thing I feared the most turned out to be the most striking feature I have come to love.

-I don’t remember the exact age I saw my gray hair come in.
-I do know that because of genetics premature graying runs in my family.
+I don’t remember the exact age I saw my grey hair come in.
+I know that because of genetics, premature graying runs in my family.
 My dad was gray in his early 30s.
-I grayed in my late 20 s early 30s.
-I dyed my hair with semi permanent color for almost a decade.
+I grayed in my late 20 s the early 30s.
+I dyed my hair with semi-permanent colour for almost a decade.

-Having my son was the catalyst to me going gray.
-I did not have the time and energy to be a slave to my roots every 2 weeks.
-My mom had gone through the gray hair transition or “skunk” grow out as I called it.
-I did not like the transition but once her gray crown fully came in it was STUNNING!
+Having my son was the catalyst for me going gray.
+I did not have the time and energy to be a slave to my roots every two weeks.
+My mom had gone through the gray hair transition, or “skunk” grow out, as I called it.
+I did not like the transition, but once her gray crown fully came in, it was STUNNING!

-I did get comments especially that I was too young to have so much gray.
-I find that self compassion is an amazing tool on the gray hair journey.
-I learned to accept that some comments did sting and that I did have insecure moments.
+I did get comments, especially that I was too young to have so much gray.
+I find that self-compassion is a fantastic tool on the gray hair journey.
+I learned to accept that some comments sting and that I have insecure moments.

-I also was able to learn how to have an emotional boundary and make sure that I was not allowing others opinions to be my truth.
+I also learned how to have an emotional boundary and ensure that I was not allowing others’ opinions to be my truth.

-I love using kaolin clay and purple shampoo and conditioners to brighten my white and gray.
-I also try to use styling products with no color to help avoid yellowing my hair.
+I love using kaolin clay, purple shampoo and conditioners to brighten my white and gray.
+I also use styling products with no colour to help avoid yellowing my hair.
 I am still testing what works for my hair.

-After going grey I felt even more comfortable in my skin to wear a red lip and Lots of Color.
-I find that I wear less jewelry because it’s like my hair is it’s own piece.
+After going grey, I felt even more comfortable in my skin, wearing a red lip and Lots of Color.
+I find that I wear less jewellery because it’s like my hair is its own piece.

-I have never felt so comfortable in my own skin as I do now.
+I have never felt so comfortable in my skin as I do now.
 I challenged the belief that I would look old going gray.
-I also proved to myself that beauty is not defined by the color of my hair.
+I also proved to myself that beauty is not defined by the colour of my hair.

-I am seeing that when you see more of those who look like you you feel you belong.
+I see that when you see more of those who look like you, you feel you belong.

 Nina's words of wisdom: